While I’ve already written ways to spend two weeks in Korea, I thought I’d make one giant Korea itinerary guide for a month.

 Day 30-31: Any Last Minute Visits or Shopping

 Use your last day or two to do any last minute sightseeing or souvenir shopping.
+I know I don’t include Namsan Tower, so this is a good day to go up there!

 Last Day: Fly Out of Incheon